zigzter/express_api/README.md

 # Express API

-Small project to practice building an API using Node/Express
+Small project to practice building a RESTful API using Node/Express and testing with Jest/Supertest.